Judge moves Megan Boswell’s trial to 2025 - NewsBreak

 Sullivan commission approves buying 28 new cruisers, hears from meat processing plant

-The Sullivan County Commission approved purchasing 28 new patrol cars during its regularly scheduled meeting Thursday night, while also hearing a request for money for a new meat processing plant in neighboring Washington County.
-The commission approved the purchase of the cars for the Sullivan County Sheriff’s Office at a...
+The Sullivan County Commission approved purchasing 28 new patrol cars during its regularly scheduled meeting Thursday night, while also hearing about a request for money for a new meat processing plant in neighboring Washington County.
+The commission approved the purchase of the cars for the Sullivan County Sheriff's Office at...

 supertalk929.com